-To be admitted to the Honours degree program, students must have completed 60 credit hours and obtained a minimum Cumulative GPA of 3.33.
-Attaining the minimum requirement will not guarantee admission into the Honours program, which will be at the discretion of the Outdoor Recreation and Tourism Management Program.
-Maintenance of a Cumulative GPA of 3.33 is required to remain in the Honours program.
+To enter the Honours Program, students must have completed 60 credit hours and obtained a minimum Cumulative GPA of 3.33.
+Attaining the minimum requirement will not guarantee entry into the Honours Program, which will be at the discretion of the Outdoor Recreation and Tourism Management Program.
+Maintenance of a Cumulative GPA of 3.33 is required to remain in the Honours Program.